 Often a young person enrolling in the program comes with little or no documented educational history due to an extended absence or sporadic attendance at the previous school.
-Therefore, it can be difficult to ascertain their current educational ability and needs.
+Therefore it can be difficult to ascertain their current educational ability and needs.
 To ensure that a young person is getting appropriate learning material we undertake a literacy and numeracy assessment of their current ability.
-This is initially completed using online PAT testing in maths & English the Basic which identifies strengths and areas to develop across the strands of the curriculum.
+This is initially completed using online PAT testing in maths & Reading which identifies strengths and areas to develop across the strands of the curriculum.
+PROBE reading may also be used.